 Explanation: there are different timings inside the video, and often they are affected by the proprietary format

 Unfortunately, understanding which is the correct playback speed is often not trivial.
-In many cases, the video container reports an Fps value, the video stream a different one, and there may be an audio track that eventually determines the playback speed.
-The range of possible situations is so large that there’s no golden rule which works for all cases, but we dedicated a technical article to this subject some time ago.
+In many cases, the video container reports an Fps value, the video stream a different one.
+There may be an audio track that eventually determines the playback speed.
+The range of possible situations is so large that there’s no golden rule which works for all cases.
+But we dedicated a technical article to this subject some time ago.

 One common cause of wrong playback speed is interlacing: when you deinterlace a video you’re normally doubling the number of frames, so you must double the playback speed.
 If you have control of the whole operation, like when using Amped Replay or Amped FIVE, then you’re safe.
 Indeed, you’ll notice that Replay and FIVE double the playback speed after applying the Deinterlace filter, as shown below.